 What’s it like for a family to work with volunteer Therapy Dogs?
 The Wadleys weigh in with their experiences.

-In this 35th episode of Therapy Dog Talk, I spoke with Jared Wadley, News Magazine Editor for Alliance of Therapy Dogs, and his sons Jordan and Devin about their experiences with their past, present, and future volunteer Therapy Dogs Bella, Legend, and Bree.
-After hearing their story, it’s safe to say the Wadleys love Collies and volunteering through pet therapy.
+In this 35th episode of Therapy Dog Talk, I chat with Jared Wadley, News Magazine Editor for Alliance of Therapy Dogs, and his sons, Jordan and Devin, about their amazing experiences with their volunteer therapy dogs, Bella, Legend, and Bree.
+We talk about training the dogs, how Jared found out about therapy dog work, and why volunteering is great for families.

 In this episode, we discuss …